Lzylzz/ai-intern/README.md

-# ai-intern
+# Lyu Zhengyao Project
-For the online ai intern practice
+For the online ai project